arp242/zli/README.markdown

 }
 ```

-With the above testing substitution the program will continue after zli.Exit()`;
+With the above the program will continue after zli.Exit()`; which is a different
-which is a different program flow from normal execution.
-A simpel way to fix it
+program flow from normal execution.
+A simpel way to fix it so to modify the
-so to modify the function to explicitly call `return`:
+function to explicitly call `return`:

 ```go
 func mayExit() {